HabitRPG/habitica/README.md

 * **This is confusing**

-  If you played RPGs (Role Playing Games) growing up, this app will make perfect sense to you.
-It's not for everyone, it's for gamers.
-Checkout the above link, as well as [MindBloom](https://www.mindbloom.com/) if you're having trouble adjusting to HabitRPG.
+  If you played RPGs (Role Playing Games) growing up, this app will make perfect sense to you; otherwise, it might be overwhelming at first.
+Be sure to follow the tutorial when you first load the website.
+If it's still not your cup of tea, checkout the above link, as well as [MindBloom](https://www.mindbloom.com/).

 * **How do I heal?**